 My artwork reflects the simultaneous elation and emotional erosion that coalesced into my experience of motherhood.
-The Modena (the archetypal perfect parent) is juxtaposed with contemporary mommy blogs and social pressures as I authentically address the exhausted in-the-trenches realties of parenting.
+The Madonna (the archetypal perfect parent) is juxtaposed with contemporary social pressures as I authentically address the exhausting in-the-trenches realties of parenting.

-My work is hopeful but also painfully honest.
+My work is both hopeful and painfully honest.
 Home is where the heart is, but our heads are filled with the expectations of motherhood in modernity.